syncfusion-content/javascript-docs/js/Gantt/Timescale-Modes.md

 In Gantt, we can customize week start day by using [weekStartDay](/api/js/ejgantt#members:scheduleheadersettings-weekstartday) property.
 By default the weekStartDay will be assigned with 0 which specifies the start day of the week.

-In week schedule mode, week starts with sunday by default.
+In week schedule mode, week starts with Sunday by default.
 But we can customize the week start day by using below code example

 {% highlight javascript %}
 $("#GanttContainer").ejGantt({